 Innovative Development Of A Secure DC Smart Grid On 350V

 Stokman invented a standard system where DC and communication merge: DC2.
 This resulted in an innovative operating system Current/OS.
 In 2009, he founded the company Direct Current BV with a team of engineers to research voltage levels and to develop DC automation and safety systems, the missing links in DC infrastructure.

 These innovations are a breakthrough for a secure DC grid on 350V.
-Since then, based on this DC technology and DC system, many DC projects have been developed successfully, such as the CIRCL pavilion of ABN AMRO Bank on DC in Amsterdam, 90km streetlighting on +/-350VDC, and a greenhouse with grow lights on the DC system.
-Also, many projects are now ongoing and in preparation, such as the highway A16 Tunnel in cooperation with Croonwolter&Dros, the PULSE building on the campus of the University of Delft, a DC Demonstrator at EATON in Hengelo, and ENLEB, an EU project in Belgium.
+Since then, based on this DC technology and DC system, many DC projects have been developed successfully, such as the Circl Pavilion of ABN AMRO Bank in Amsterdam on DC, 90km streetlighting on +/-350VDC, and a Greenhouse on the DC system.
+Also, many projects are now ongoing and in preparation, such as the highway A16 Tunnel in cooperation with Croonwolter&Dros, the Pulse Building of Delft University of Technology, a DC Demonstrator at EATON in Hengelo, and ENLEB, an EU project in Belgium.